 The busy shopping area of Myeongdong is the perfect place to start your day because it offers everything quintessentially ‘Seoul’ in a nutshell.
 This is the place where you can witness the intersection of all things Seoul.

 Check out chic, novel South Korean stores such as the Line Friends store or Style Nanda.
 Explore the massive Lotte Department Store, with over 20 floors of items.
 Are you a fan of K-Pop?
-Head to the Myeongdong Underground Shopping Center to buy memorabilia items such as light sticks, stickers or a poster of your bias.
+Head to the Myeongdong Underground Shopping Center to buy memorabilia items such as light sticks, stickers, or a poster of your favorite band.

 Try tasty Korean snacks

 For a quick meal, try the famous Korean street food on offer in Myeongdong.
 Popular dishes include tteokbokki (spicy rice cakes), Korean cheese corn dogs, and fish cakes.

 Take a history lesson at Gwanghwamun Square and Gyeongbokgung Palace